Encina Hall, E202

 Stanford, CA 94305-6165

 Amy Zegart is co-director of CISAC and Professor of Political Science, by courtesy.
-She is also the Davies Family Senior Fellow and associate director of academic affairs at the Hoover Institution.
+She is also the Davies Family Senior Fellow at the Hoover Institution.

 Before coming to Stanford in 2011, Zegart served as professor of public policy at UCLA’s Luskin School of Public Affairs and as a fellow at the Burkle Center for International Relations.
 Her research examines the organization of American national security agencies and their effectiveness.
 She is the author of two award-winning books.
 Flawed by Design, which chronicles the development of the Central Intelligence Agency, Joint Chiefs of Staff, and National Security Council, won the highest national dissertation award in political science.
 Spying Blind, which examines why American intelligence agencies failed to adapt to the terrorist threat before 9/11, won the National Academy of Public Administration’s Brownlow Book Award.
 She has also published in International Security, Political Science Quarterly, and other leading academic journals.
 She serves on the editorial boards of Terrorism and Political Violence and Intelligence and National Security.
 Her most recent book is Eyes on Spies: Congress and the United States Intelligence Community.